 With Proposition 1 in place, we can now examine how the equilibrium debt level is affected by the main exogenous parameters of the model, holding the firm's investment level, k, fixed.
-Proposition 1 already shows that the firm will issue more debt when the regulator is independent ($\rho > \rho^$) than when the regulator is non independent ($\rho < \rho^$).
-In the next proposition, we examine how debt is affected by the other two main exogenous parameters: the state's stake in the regulated firm, δ , and the measure of regulatory climate (i.e., how pro-consumer the regulator is), γ .
+Proposition 1 already shows that the firm will issue more debt when the regulator is independent ($\rho > \rho^$) than when the regulator is nonindependent ($\rho < \rho^$).
+In the next proposition, we examine how debt is affected by the other two main exogenous parameters of the model: the state's stake in the regulated firm, δ , and the measure of regulatory climate (i.e., how pro-consumer the regulator is), γ .

-Proposition 2: Holding k fixed, the debt level of the regulated firm is higher the lower δ and γ are.
+PROPOSITION 2: Holding k fixed, the debt level of the regulated firm is higher the lower δ and γ are.

 Combined, Propositions 1 and 2 imply that if we consider a cross section of regulated firms that differ in terms of the degree to which they are privatized (the value of δ) and in terms of the regulatory environment they operate in (the values of ρ and γ), then other things equal, firms should be more leveraged when they are more privatized (δ is lower) and when they face more independent and more pro-firm regulators (ρ is higher and γ is lower).
-These predictions are consistent with Bortolotti et al. (2011) who study a comprehensive panel data of 92 publicly traded EU utilities over the period 1994-2005 and find that firms tend to be more leveraged if they are privately controlled (i.e., the state's stake in the firm is below 50% or below 30%) and regulated by an IRA.19 Although Bortolotti et al. establish their results without controlling for investments, we show in Proposition 7 below that the predictions of Propositions 1 and 2 generalize to the case where k is determined endogenously.
+These predictions are by and large consistent with Bortolotti et al. (2011) who study a comprehensive panel data of 92 publicly traded EU utilities over the period 1994-2005 and find that firms tend to be more leveraged if they are privately controlled (i.e., the state's stake in the firm is below 50% or below 30%) and regulated by an IRA.
+Moreover, using the same data set reveals that the market leverage of the 26 utilities that were privatized during the sample period increased by 14.6 percentage points on average after privatization (market leverage is defined as the book value of debt divided by the sum of the book value of debt and the market value of equity).31 Although these results were established without controlling for investments, Proposition 7 shows that Propositions 1 and 2 generalize to the case where k is determined endogenously.32